 Although traditional surgery can often provide satisfactory results for periodontal concerns, laser technology has transformed the way specialists treat their patients.
-Dr. Lauer utilizes the Waterlase® MD system for a variety of laser treatments, which has helped streamline the surgical process.
-This technology provides a number of unique advantages for patients in need of treatment for tooth decay, gum disease, cosmetic gum concerns, and more.
+Dr. Lauer utilizes the Waterlase™ MD system for a variety of cosmetic and functional laser treatments, which has helped streamline the surgical process.
+This technology provides a number of unique advantages for patients in need of treatment for tooth decay, gum disease, cosmetic gum concerns, orthodontic gum issues, and more.
 These benefits include the following:

 - Minimally invasive surgery

 - Reduced bleeding and swelling during and after treatment

 - Minimal damage to the surrounding healthy tissues

 - No stitches are required